IBM/detect-timeseriesdata-change/README.md

 12. thresholdpercent: Set the threshold percentage of change if detected

-* In section 2.1.2 of DSX notebook, Insert (replace) your own Object storage file credentials to read the .json configuration file
+* In section 2.1.2 of Watson Studio notebook, Insert (replace) your own Object storage file credentials to read the .json configuration file
 * Also replace the function name in the block that Read json configuration file in section 2.1.3